 As suggested, please contact your hospital in advance if you require emergency care when no supports are available.
 You may wish to organise transport yourself however an ambulance may be required in an emergency.

-We have created three documents to assist you in the event that you are admitted to hospital and we suggest printing and completing a copy of each to be adequately prepared.
+We have created some documents to assist you in the event that you are admitted to hospital and we suggest printing and completing a copy of each to be adequately prepared.

 This document goes through everything you should consider having with you in the event that you’re required to be admitted to hospital.